Crop Health Monitoring Sensors: Complete Guide to Smart Farming Technology

 • Rainfall and humidity

-These measurements help generate insights into plant growth patterns and environmental conditions.
+This data helps generate insights into crop growth and environmental conditions.

 Frequently Asked Questions